 Whether that ultimately proves to be a bridge too far for this Congress remains to be seen.
 But the fact that it is a viable possibility is testament to the ever-growing influence of, and support for, the U.S. marijuana industry.

-This article originally appeared on New York League of Independent Bankers
+This article was written by John Vardaman, Hypur’s General Counsel, and originally appeared on New York League of Independent Bankers